Future World (film): Production

-In May 2016, it was announced James Franco, Milla Jovovich, Twin Shadow and Margarita Levieva joined the cast of the film, with Franco directing alongside Bruce Thierry Chung, with Dark Rabbit Productions and AMBI Group, financing the film, with Monika Bacardi, Vince Jolivette and Jay Davis producing.
+In May 2016, it was announced James Franco, Milla Jovovich, Twin Shadow and Margarita Levieva joined the cast of the film, with Franco directing alongside Bruce Thierry Cheung, with Dark Rabbit Productions and AMBI Group, financing the film, with Monika Bacardi, Vince Jolivette and Jay Davis producing.
 That same month, Lucy Liu, Method Man, Suki Waterhouse, Jeffrey Wahlberg and Snoop Dogg joined the cast of the film.
 Principal photography began in May 2016, and wrapped in June 2016.

 Release

 It was released on May 25, 2018, by Lionsgate Premiere.
-The film was scheduled to be released through DVD and Blu-ray on July 10, 2018, by Lionsgate Home Entertainment.
+The film was released through DVD and Blu-ray on July 10, 2018, by Lionsgate Home Entertainment.